Risk management

 The AICD’s Not-for-Profit Governance Principle 5 on risk management says: “Boards must be careful that they are not so concerned with negative risk that opportunities are missed, but they can also not have such a disregard for risk as to expose the organisation to serious harm.
 Striking an effective balance between the two is the hallmark of a sound risk appetite.”

-Board role in risk oversight
+What is the Board of Director's role in risk oversight?

 Put broadly, below are the main responsibilities of a board in governing an organisation's risk: